holtgrewe/tracdox/trac-sphinx/source/Tutorial/SequenceFileIO.rst

 Prerequisites
   :ref:`tutorial-input-output-overview`

-This tutorial explains how to read using the [dox:RecordReader RecordReader] class and the :dox:`MultiSeqFile MultipleSeqFile` API and how to write sequence files using :dox:`StreamConcept Streams`.
+This tutorial explains how to read using the :dox:`RecordReader` class and the :dox:`MultiSeqFile MultipleSeqFile` API and how to write sequence files using :dox:`StreamConcept Streams`.
 Currently, SeqAn supports reading sequences (and qualities where it applies) in FASTA, FASTQ, EMBL and GenBank format.

-This tutorial does not explain how to use the [dox:SequenceStream SequenceStream] class.
+This tutorial does not explain how to use the :dox:`SequenceStream` class.
 This class is covered in the `Basic Sequence I/O tutorial <Tutorial/BasicSequenceIO>`__.

 Reading Sequence Files